Synphonyte/leptos-struct-table/examples/paginated_rest_datasource/README.md

-Example that shows how to use a REST API as a data source for a table.
+Example that shows how to use a paginated REST API as a data source for a table.

 If you don't have it installed already, install [Trunk](https://trunkrs.dev/) as well as the nightly toolchain for Rust and the wasm32-unknown-unknown target: